SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Methodology

-Since both the teacher and student models take images as input, a straightforward strategy is to align the image BEV features from the camera branch of both models, which we name as intra-modal distillation.
-Specifically, we leverage the BEV feature of the teacher $F^{T}_{C_{bev}}$ as the supervisory signal for learning the counterpart of the student $F^{S}_{C_{bev}}$ via an MSE loss, \ie,
+Since both the teacher and student models take images as input, a straightforward strategy is to align the image features from the camera branch of both models, which we name intra-modal distillation.
+Specifically, we leverage the BEV feature of the teacher $F^{T}_{C_{bev}}$ as the supervisory signal for the learning of the student counterpart $F^{S}_{C_{bev}}$ via an MSE loss, \ie,

 Due to the same modality in IMD, the student model can be trained directly through the above distillation objective to gain useful visual domain knowledge to facilitate 3D object detection performance.
 However, relying on images alone may not provide enough geometry-related information to help detect target objects.
 To address this limitation, we implement cross-modal distillation on the proposed simulated LiDAR branch in the student model, enabling it to gain knowledge from the LiDAR modality.